-Colleen McDonald is a partner in the Finance and Bankruptcy Practice Group in the firm's San Francisco office.
+Colleen McDonald is a partner in the Finance Group and Managing Partner of the firm's San Francisco office.

 Areas of Practice